 I can bee loyal!

-Bees come out in the spring and make for an adorable door decor!
-Of course you can use any character trait with bees.
+Bees come out in the spring and make for adorable door decor!
+Of course, you can use any character trait with bees.
 I chose to bee LOYAL because Memorial Day is also in May.
-You can have a discussion on loyalty to our country too.
-Read a mentor text:Â Fred Stays With Me by Nancy Coffelt.
-Students can brainstorm ways of being loyal to others or to the world around them.
+You can discuss loyalty to our country, too.
+Read a mentor text: Fred Stays With Me by Nancy Coffelt.
+Students can brainstorm ways to be loyal to others or the world around them.
 Decorate with bees!
 It makes an adorable bulletin board!
 OUR CLASS CAN BEE LOYAL!

 I hope you enjoyed this post.
 You can see more character education blog posts here.
 Also, check out my Amazon lists here.